 The Company's investments consist of debt securities that are classified as available-for-sale.
-Short-term and long-term investments are carried at fair value and unrealized gains and losses are recorded as a recorded in interest income on the unaudited condensed consolidated statement of operations and comprehensive income.
+Short-term and long-term investments are carried at fair value and unrealized gains and losses are recorded as a component of accumulated comprehensive income in stockholders' equity.
+Interest income earned on cash and investment balances, accretion of the discount on investments in debt securities, amortization of premiums and realized gains and losses, if any, are recorded in interest income on the unaudited condensed consolidated statement of operations and comprehensive income.
 Realized gains and losses that result from the sale of investments are determined on a specific identification basis.